Why Your Business Needs an ESG Reporting Strategy

 4. Report the data: This usually involves creating a report that details your company’s performance on various ESG indicators.
 This work can be done internally or through a third-party provider that specializes in ESG reporting.

-You can also take the extra step of putting your ESG data through independent verification, but it is not currently mandatory.
+You can also take the extra step of putting your ESG data through independent verification, though not mandatory.

 5. Communicate the results: After you’ve prepared the report, it’s essential to communicate the results to your stakeholders.
 This can be done through various channels, such as your website, annual report, or social media.